 This is an effective method if it's combined with home repairs or repellents that will stop birds from coming back.

 Corrosion is another big issue that pigeons can cause to the solar panels.
-The uric acid in the birds’ droppings can increase the dangers of corrosion on the aluminium parts of the panels.
+The uric acid in the birds' droppings increases the dangers of corrosion on the aluminium parts of the panels.

 Dislocating the wires of the solar panels.
 Pigeons and their babies moving under your solar panels can meddle with the wiring, causing electrical power issues.

-Living in a property infested by pigeons has it’s common downsites.
+Living in a property infested by pigeons has its common downsides.
 No matter the type of property and the size of infestations, those signs will be visible.

-- They carry materials for their nests leaving a trace of garbage around your home.
+- They carry materials for their nests leaving a trace of rubbish around your home.

-- When pigeons start building their nest they have to carry mud and sticks which leave traces on the way.
-You will have to deal with the constant dirt they create.They nest in places that are easier for them to reach and build in.
-Such are gutters, fan vents, chimney, etc.
+- When pigeons start building their nest they have to carry mud and sticks which leave traces along the way.
+Pigeons nest in places that are easier for them to reach and build in.
+Such are gutters, fan vents, chimneys, etc.

-- Clogged gutters and/or downspouts cause leakage on your roof and home.
-The blocked vents can be hazardous to the pigeons and to your electrical system as well.
+- Clogged gutters and/or downspouts cause leakage on your roof skirts and outer walls.
+The blocked gutters can result in serious damage to your walls and to your electrical system.

-- Pigeons are wild animals that carry bird bugs, pathogens and parasites which can cause health problems to people.
+- Pigeons are wild animals that carry bird mites, pathogens and parasites which can cause health problems to people.

-- Noise is a common bird problem.
+- Birds can be a serious nuisance.
 All birds make noise, even one bird can be as annoying as ten.